 We’re looking forward to seeing you ride!

 To make for a smooth, safe and fair journey, please make sure you have the following gear on you:

-Maps of the route you expect to follow.
+- Maps of the route you expect to follow.
 At the start you will receive copies of street maps for the cities you will visit, marked with the addresses of the checkpoints.
 Besides that, you should bring your own national maps for the route between the cities.
-It is of course advisable to study the route between these before you start the race.
+It is of course advisable to study the route between these before you start.

-If you don’t have proper lights (which we will check at the start) you will either have to buy them at the start or be excluded from the race.
+- If you don’t have proper lights (which we will check at the start) you will either have to buy them at the start or be excluded.

-If you have to give up on the way, call the race central.
-It is important for the race administration to know where you are!
+- If you have to give up on the way, call the event central.
+For your safety and our nerves it is important to know where you are!

 - Officials in the support vehicle or at the checkpoints are instructed to decide whether you are in a fit enough condition to continue or if there is enough time to realistically finish in time.
 Sometimes participants are in no condition to make this decision for themselves.
 Perhaps you have failed to keep up with the time schedule, maybe it is just obvious that you are physically unable to continue safely on the journey.
 Please respect the officials, they are there to help you.